cordialgerm/foe_foundry/README.md

 ## Structural Enhancements

-- [ ] Redesign how attribute scaling works.
+- [x] Redesign how attribute scaling works.
 Right now it's mixed in between monster dials and base stats and min/max/bonuses.
 Instead, attributes should be generated directly by the creature type based on CR
+- [x] redesign skill and save proficiencies
 - [x] Powers need to be able to modify attack damage
+- [x] action that replaces a multiattack instance needs to be implemented
 - [ ] Powers need to be able to add additional info to attack clause
-- [x] action that replaces a multiattack instance needs to be implemented

 ## Bug List

+- [x] role modifiers don't appear to modify HP
+- [x] attack action range should be based on creature's attack type
 - [ ] negative stat modifiers render with a ?
 - [ ] feature blocks sometimes have duplicate . at the end
-- [x] role modifiers don't appear to modify HP
-- [x] attack action range should be based on creature's attack type